Homemade Ranch Seasoning Recipe (With a Secret Ingredient)

 Homemade ranch seasoning doesn’t have preservatives, so you’ll need to store it in the fridge (thanks to the buttermilk powder).

 I like keeping this seasoning mix in an 8-ounce mason jar fitted with a spice shaker lid.
 You can buy these special mason jar lids (affiliate link) on Amazon.
+It’s also available directly on their website.

 They’re also great for other homemade spice blends, like taco or birria seasoning.